mfvianna/emtm/README.rst

     The entire project is still around 1000 lines of code.

 Stability
-    Unlikely mtm, emtm is an active project that aims to add some extensions to the original project, while maintaining its compatibility and avoiding Stability disruption.
-The goal is to make as few changes as possible to the original source code (although this can change in the furure if new features worth it).
+    Unlikely its predecessor, emtm is an active project that aims to add some extensions to the original project, while maintaining its compatibility and avoiding Stability disruption.
+The goal is to make as few changes as possible to the original source code (although this can change in the future if new features really worth it).

     emtm **WILL SUPPORT** the following extensions over mtm:

-    - An option that allows emtm to work as a wrapper to agetty, allowing it to be the lowest level process on a Virtual Terminal.
-(An selinux policy file is provided so that it works even when selinux is set to enforcing);
+    - An option that allows it to work as a wrapper to agetty, allowing it to be the lowest level process on a Virtual Terminal.
+(An selinux policy to be used on Linux is provided so that this new functionality works even when selinux is set to enforcing);

     - A systemd "/etc/systemd/system/getty@.service.d/override.conf" file for enabling transparent agetty wrapping;

-    - A loadable keyboard map file for replacing the SHIFT+PGUP and SHIFT+PGDOWN keys with the necessary key sequences (i.e., CTRL+g followed by PGUP or PGDOWN) enabling them to work on the Virtual Terminals, even if the kernel doesn't report those keystrokes, which is still true as of Linux Kernel version 6.11.5;
+    - A loadable keyboard map file for replacing the SHIFT+PGUP and SHIFT+PGDOWN keys with the necessary key sequences (i.e., CTRL+g followed by PGUP or PGDOWN) enabling them to work on the Linux Virtual Terminals, even if the kernel doesn't report those keystrokes, which is still true as of Linux Kernel version 6.11.5;

-    - Command line options to show the current emtm version as well as its usage;
+    - Command line options to show the current emtm version and its usage;

     - A command line option that allows the number of scrollback lines to be specified at emtm invocation as opposed to only be configurable at compile time;

     - Some additional envirnoment variables are set within an emtm session:

-      - EMTM_PTTY: Is set to the parent tty name when the -a option is used
+      - EMTM_ROOT_TTY: Is set to the root tty name (i.e., the root tty where emtm is running) when the -a option is used;

-      - EMTM_TTY: Is set to the emtm session tty name
+      - EMTM_TTY: Is set to the emtm's session pseudo tty name (i.e, the "pts/?" tty of a chield terminal);

-      - EMTM_VER: Is set to emtm's verision
+      - EMTM_VERSION: Is set to emtm's verision;

+      - EMTM_SCROLL: Is set to emtm's number of lines in the scroll back buffer.
+If this variable is set by the parent process that invocates emtm, the scroll buffer will be set accordingly.
+        Further changes in this variable after emtm is already running has no effect on the scroll back buffer size;

 Installation
 ============